Writing error checklist

 and run-on sentences?

-- Have you checked your diction or manner of expression to make sure it is appropriate and
+- Have you checked your diction or manner of expression to ensure that it is appropriate and

 not too colloquial?